Brightside-Technologies/nacarat/README.md

 ## Deployment

-Add additional notes about how to deploy this on a live system
+Add additional notes about how to deploy this on a live system.
+>**TODO**: Need to create build scripts that are aware of environments.

 ## Built With